openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

     -   In case Open vStorage Backend is selected, you can select one of previously created local [Backends](backends.md).
 Leave the **Use local Open vStorage Backend** checked and press **Next** to load the available Backends.
-Use this option in case you want to run Open vStorage hyperconverged (using the SATA disk inside the Storage Router as Tier 2 storage).
+Use this option in case you want Open vStorage to manage the SATA drives and SSDs.
         Select a Preset from  the dropdown.
 This Preset defines how data is stored on the backend (e.f.
 3-way replication).
 You can add more Presets in the detail page of a [Backend](backends.md#presets). **Once the vPool is created the Preset can't be changed.**
 -   Select the Storage Router as Initial Storage Router.
 Click **Next** to continue.

 -   On the second tab
-    -   Specify the Read and write Cache size to be assigned for the vPool on the Storage Router.
+    -   Specify the fragment cache method
+        - Select No Caching in case you have an all flash backend.
+        - Select Read, Write or Read/Write depending on your application.
-    -   Select the Storage IP.
-Use 127.0.0.1 in case of KVM or the IP in Storage Network for ESXi.
+    -   Select the location of the fragment cache
+        - Select **Place Fragment Cache on disk** in case you want cache data on SSDs of the Storage Router with the read role.
+Typically you should select this option in case you are not using an ALBA backend with an SSD performance layer.
+        - Select **Use another ALBA Backend as Fragment Cache** to use an (all SSD) ALBA backend as cache layer to be used in front of the SATA backend.

 -   On the third tab
-    -   Define the Distributed Transaction Log mode: Currently you can set the DTL to on or off.
+    -   Define the Distributed Transaction Log mode: Currently the DTL can be disabled (no DTL), synchronously (sync every 4K write) or asynchronously (sync on fsync from the VM).
+    -   Transport mode: TCP or RDMA (if available).
     -   Select the default Caching method for vDisks.
     -   Select the default deduped/non-deduped policy for vDisks.
-In case the value is set to deduped, the value can be overwritten on the vDisk detail page.
+In case the value is set to deduped, the value can be overwritten on the vDisk detail page. **Only select deduped in case you installed the volume driver package with deduplication functionality.**
     -   Select the SCO size (a collection of writes which gets stored on the Backend).
+    -   Select the Cluster Size, the block size used by the vDisks on the vPool.
     -   Select the Write Buffer (the amount of data that can be in the DTL but not available in the Backend).

 -   On the fourth tab